SheaMeyers/anonymous-reviewer-django-react/README.md

 ## Quickstart Instructions

+Note: This project relies on postgresql being installed on your system There should be a database with a name, user, and password of 'anonymous_reviewer_django_react'

 1. Create a Google Recaptcha key https://developers.google.com/recaptcha/docs/invisible and add it to the `keys.tsx` file (optional but needed for submitting data from website)